lgpdevtools/sraX/README.md

 Bio-RNASeq consists of three components.
 The __rna_seq_expression__ script takes in an aligned sequence file and a corresponding annotation file and creates a spreadsheet with expression values.
 The script can only handle a single GFF file, so ff the annotation is broken up into several files, __gff3_concat__ can be used to merge the annotation into one single GFF3 compatible file. __differential_expression_with_deseq__ allows analysis of differential gene expression directly from the output of rna_seq_expression, or from a bespoke expression dataset.
 It makes use of the DESeq Bioconductor R package to carry out differential gene expression analysis.

 ## Installation
-Bio-RNASeq has the following dependencies:
+sraX has the following dependencies:

 ### Required dependencies
  * [samtools](https://github.com/samtools)